liveinstantly/wowza-streaming-engine-container/README.md

 This container image supports SSL/TLS enablement, which can be combined with Cert Manager in the Kubernetes deployment.

+NOTE: By using this image, you will agree to comply with the Wowza EULA

 ## Quick Start

 ### 1. Use our public container image